airberlin1/qmk_moonlander/README.md

 My current QMK firmware for a ZSA Moonlander keyboard, used to change color of some keys with theme change on PC.
 This build has been adapted from my Colemak-like layout, initially changed from TheOneWhoCodes' layout [Rainbow Cake v2 (Colemak Mod DH)](https://configure.zsa.io/moonlander/layouts/Ze0bo/latest/0), utilising home row modifiers.

-If I remember, here you can find my current layout (with as much functionality as I could add there) on oryx:

 # Build
-Instructions are for compiling against [ZSA's QMK fork](https://github.com/zsa/qmk_firmware/).
-I have not tested compiling against mainline QMK.
+Instructions are for compiling against mainline QMK.
+Compiling against the ZSA fork should work, but I have not tested it.

 ## Environment Setup
 Follow the [QMK Setup guide](https://docs.qmk.fm/newbs_getting_started#set-up-your-environment).
 Specific instructions are given for Arch and Void: